Azambik/ProjectDnD/README.md

         1. Download and Install

-## Installing the ui node packages:
+## Installing the ui node packages

     1. Navigate to `<project root>/ui` in terminal

     2. Execute `npm i` in terminal

-## Setting the database password:
+## Setting the database password

     1. Open `projectdnd` root folder (where the README.md lives)